maximum-sepration-matrix/maximum-separation-matrix.github.io/README.md

 # Nerfies

-This is the repository that contains source code for the [Nerfies website](https://maximum-separation-matrix.github.io).
+This is the repository that contains source code for the [Maximum Separartion Matrix website](https://maximum-separation-matrix.github.io).

 If you find Nerfies useful for your work please cite:
 ```